Community groups blast calls for Amazon to reconsider N.Y. plans

 Many activists feared the project would worsen congestion in the area and lead to gentrification and higher housing prices.
 They also took issue with $3 billion in state and city incentives the company was offered.

-Supporters of the deal pointed to Amazon's promise to bring 25,000 jobs to New York City, which would elevate the city as a technological hub.
+Supporters of the deal pointed to Amazon's promise to bring 25,000 jobs to New York City, which would elevate it as a technological hub.